A canal holiday is typically very informal so bring casual, comfortable clothes suitable for operating the boat and locks. These will tend to be:

 Optional high level berths are also now included in the hire price.

 The boat is ready fuelled for your holiday on arrival, but there is a fuel deposit payable with your holiday booking.
-This is £90 per week (£50 for a short break) and is not included in the hire cost.
-When you return the boat to us the balance is refundable after deducting fuel used.
-However if you have used fuel in excess of the deposit you will be asked to pay the difference.
+This is £110 per week (£60 for a short break and £220 for 2 weeks) and is not included in the hire cost.
+When you return the boat to us, the balance is refundable after deducting fuel used.
+However if you have used fuel in excess of the deposit, you will be asked to pay the difference.
+We feel this is the fairest way possible as you only pay for what you use and there is an incentive to be more environmentally friendly.

 There is ample open air parking at our bases which is provided free of charge.
 We regret that we cannot accept responsibility for loss or damage to hirers' vehicles.